SAM 2++: Tracking Anything at Any Granularity: Introduction

-The main contributions are summarized as follows: \begin{itemize} \item We propose a unified framework, termed SAM 2++, towards tracking targets at any granularity by task-specific prompts, a unified decoder, and a task-adaptive memory mechanism for various granularities. \item We build a data engine that produces training data through an interactive process, resulting in a new large-scale object tracking dataset, \textbf{T}racking-\textbf{A}ny-\textbf{G}ranularity (TAG), with high-quality annotations in various granularities. \item Experiments show that SAM 2++ enables accurate tracking at various granularities, consistently surpassing the performance of task-specific models. \end{itemize}
+To support tracking at any granularity in videos, we further construct a large and diverse video tracking dataset, termed \textbf{T}racking-\textbf{A}ny-\textbf{G}ranularity (TAG), through a data engine.
+The data engine produces training data through an interactive process, where annotators manually label data at varying intervals in different phases.
+Then, after phased training, the model is used to annotate the remaining frames, achieving efficient and accurate expansion of the dataset.
+Unlike most existing video tracking datasets, our dataset provides high-quality annotations at three granularities, including \textit{segmentation masks}, \textit{bounding boxes}, and \textit{key points}, resulting in a vital resource for training and benchmarking unified tracking models.
+These annotations make TAG suitable for both mixed training and cross-granularity evaluation.
+Extensive experiments on several benchmarks across tasks demonstrate that SAM 2++ enables tracking at any granularity with a unified model architecture and consistently outperforms task-specific models in all three tasks.
+The main contributions are summarized as follows: \begin{itemize} \item We propose a unified framework, termed SAM 2++, towards tracking targets at any granularity by task-specific prompts, a unified decoder, and a task-adaptive memory mechanism for various granularities, with a shared memory representation. \item We build a data engine that produces training data through an interactive process both manually and automatically, resulting in a new large-scale object tracking dataset, \textbf{T}racking-\textbf{A}ny-\textbf{G}ranularity (TAG), with high-quality annotations in various granularities for unified training and evaluation. \item Experiments show that SAM 2++ enables accurate tracking at various granularities, consistently surpassing the performance of task-specific models. \end{itemize}